centie22/Foudry-Tutorial/README.md

 ```solidity
 uint256 alfajoresFork = vm.createSelectFork(CELO_RPC_URL);
 ```
 This strategy is suitable when forking just one network.
-However, the approach described in the guide is the best one to utilise if you plan to make several forks.
+However, the approach described in the tutorial is the best one to utilise if you plan to create and use several forks.